MsEleos/where_I_work/README.md

 For any information about any of my work, you can mail my at [contact at eleos dot space](mailto:contact@eleos.space)

-## Personal place git.eleos.space:
+## Most of my personnal work is here:
-My personal place is [git.eleos.space](https://git.eleos.space/eleos).
+My personal place is [Framagit](https://framagit.org/Eleos).

-You can find some small projects or information about what I use, like my [dotfiles](https://git.eleos.space/eleos/dotfiles) or my small [custom scripts](https://git.eleos.space/eleos/custom_scripts).
+You can find some small projects or information about what I use, like my [dotfiles](https://framagit.org/Eleos/dotfiles) or my small [custom scripts](https://framagit.org/Eleos/eleos-custom-scripts).

 ## Projects outside of github I participate in: